 African Market Design Considerations

 Keep menus concise.
 Many users are on slower connections or older devices.
-Long lists and complex nested menus create friction.
+Long lists and nested menus create friction.
 Three to five options per level is the sweet spot.

 Design for both text and buttons.
 WhatsApp supports interactive buttons and list messages, but some users prefer typing.
 Your chatbot should handle both input styles.